Finance & Accounting

 - FHSAA receives ZERO tax dollars, and does not receive State or Federal funding

-- Most public schools use non-public funds to pay FHSAA dues, fees and fines
+- All member schools are required to use non-public funds to pay FHSAA dues, fees and fines

 - Public schools rely heavily on activity funds from ticket sales, fund raisers and donations to fund athletics

-- 92% of FHSAA expenses are for sport event management, officials, training, publications and general administration
+- 88% of FHSAA expenses are for sport event management, officials, training, publications, recognition and general administration